mcilloni/mcilloni.github.io/_posts/2018-01-20-oh-god-why-NAT66.md

 What?
 Why is ping trying to reach Facebook on its IPv4 address by default instead of trying IPv6 first?

-### Changing gai.conf
+### One workaround always leads to another

 Well, it turned out that Glibc's getaddrinfo() function, which is generally used to perform DNS resolution, uses a precedence system to correctly prioritise source-destination address pairs.
-I started to suspect that the default behaviour of getaddrinfo() could be to consider local addresses (including ULA) as a separate case than global IPv6 ones; so, I checked the `gai.conf` file.
+I started to suspect that the default behaviour of getaddrinfo() could be to consider local addresses (including ULA) as a separate case than global IPv6 ones; so, I tried to check `gai.conf`, the configuration file for the IPv6 DNS resolver.

 ```
 label ::1/128       0  # Local IPv6 address